solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/fast_anim.md

 ### Console Fast Sniper Briefcase Unpack

-- You can more or less follow the same inputs as explained above, however on console it is also necessary to use [fast briefcase retrieve trick](fast_anim#console-fast-interact) for the "Unpack" step.
+- You can more or less follow the same inputs as explained above, however on console it is also necessary to press D-Pad Left or Right Button > Square > Square (PlayStation) or D-Pad Left or Right Button > X > X (Xbox).
+  - See [Console Fast Interact](fast_anim#console-fast-interact) section for more info.
 - [Example 1 (Unpack into Shoot)](https://youtu.be/pv3ZCuyVhbY?t=7)
 - [Example 2 (Unpack, keep moving)](https://youtu.be/pv3ZCuyVhbY?t=43)
 - [Example 3 (Unpack into Shoot)](https://youtu.be/5pochP7Ynek?t=36)